Find out the best foods for healthy skin and a simple nighttime routine to have healthy, glowing skin naturally.

-Fatty fish – I eat a lot of fatty fish.
-I never intentionally ate it for skin care but it turns out that eating fatty fish does wonders for skin health.
-Think salmon, sardines, mackerel, lake trout and tuna, which are all high in Omega 3 fatty acids.
-The caveat is to always look for wild caught.
+I eat a lot of fatty fish.
+Never intentionally for skincare but it turns out that eating fatty fish does wonder for skin health.
+Think salmon, sardines, mackerel, lake trout, and tuna, which are all high in Omega 3 fatty acids.
+The caveat is to always look for wild-caught.

-Walnuts – Eating walnuts on a regular basis, helps to diminish the look of skin aging, dryness and sagging.
-They contain high amounts of Omega 3 fatty acids, which help to strengthen skin membrane.
+Eating walnuts on a regular basis helps to diminish the look of skin aging, dryness, and sagging.
+They contain high amounts of Omega 3 fatty acids, which help to strengthen the skin membrane.
 Also, it’s important to note that the body cannot produce fatty acids, and they can only be obtained through food.

-Tomatoes – If you like tomatoes, you’re in luck as they contain carotenoids including beta-carotene, lutein and lycopene, which play a crucial role in healthy skin.
-Combining tomatoes with a fat, such as olive oil, increases their nutrient bio-availlability.
+If you like tomatoes, you’re in luck as they contain carotenoids including beta-carotene, lutein, and lycopene, which play a crucial role in healthy skin.
+Combining tomatoes with fat, such as olive oil, increases their nutrient bio-availability.
 And besides, tomatoes and olive oil are kind of amazing!

-Extra virgin olive oil – Olive oil has been used for thousands of years on skin.
+Extra virgin olive oil has been used for thousands of years on skin.
 It has impressive health benefits on the inside and out.
 Consuming olive oil on a regular basis protects skin against oxidative stress and slows cell breakdown.

-Red wine – And my favorite beverage.
+And my favorite beverage.
 I love everything about this most complex and mysterious drink.
-Red wine is high in resveratrol which helps skin cells against pre-mature aging, free radicals and acts as a powerful antioxidant.
+Red wine is high in resveratrol which helps skin cells against premature aging, free radicals, and acts as a powerful antioxidant.
 So cheers (in moderation) to healthy skin!

-My #1 skin care advice is to never to go sleep with makeup on.
+My #1 skincare advice is to never go sleep with makeup on.
 I take my makeup off regardless of how tired I am.

-I also like to perform regular face massage.
+I also like to perform regular face massages.
 Not only does it feel incredibly relaxing but massage helps to stimulate blood flow, encourage cell repair and keep skin smooth and youthful.

 So here is what I use:

-Vitamin C serum – I decided to finally invest in a serum to provide some much needed vitamin C. I found one that I love and have been using it ever since.
-It smells wonderful, contains nothing but good ingredients and lasts quite a while.
+- Vitamin C serum – I decided to finally invest in serum to provide some much-needed vitamin C. It is truly the best vintamin for healthy skin.
+I found one that I love and have been using it ever since.
+It smells wonderful, contains nothing but good ingredients, and lasts quite a while.